How to Apply

 Application Merit Review

 - The merit review of applications will comprise a thorough, consistent, and objective examination of eligible applicants based on pre-established criteria.
-Application evaluators must be independent of the applicants and of the sponsoring agencies, must comply with all applicable DOE rules or directives concerning evaluation and merit review.
+Application evaluators must be independent of the applicants and of the sponsoring agencies, and must comply with all applicable DOE rules or directives concerning evaluation and merit review.

 - Applications will be evaluated in the following areas: applicant’s teaching experience, professional accomplishments, demonstrated leadership qualities, and interests as they relate to participating in the AEF Program.